RandomInternetPreson/Lucid_Autonomy/README.md

 The extension is designed to work within the text-generation-webui ecosystem, a powerful web-based interface for running large language models locally.
 It enhances the capabilities of Oobabooga's [text-generation-webui](https://github.com/oobabooga/text-generation-webui) by allowing the LLM to interact with the user's computer, effectively giving it the ability to perform tasks that would otherwise require human intervention.

-The extension works thusly,
+## How the Extension Works:

-A screenshot is taken (either by the user or by the AI), the screenshot is sent to [owlv2-base-patch16-ensemble](https://huggingface.co/google/owlv2-base-patch16-ensemble), the owlv2 model identifies all of the UI elements of interest in the extension UI field.
+A screenshot is taken (either by the user or by the AI), the screenshot is sent to [owlv2-base-patch16-ensemble](https://huggingface.co/google/owlv2-base-patch16-ensemble) (you can try the other owlv2 models, this one seemed the best), the owlv2 model identifies all of the UI elements of interest in the extension UI field.

 The owlv2 model provides the lower left and upper right boundary boxes for the UI elements.
 These boxes are cropped out of the screenshot and sent to [MiniCPM-V-2_6](https://huggingface.co/openbmb/MiniCPM-V-2_6) (the 4-bit version will work too).
 The MiniCPM model is instructed to provide a description of each cropped image.
 The instructions are provided in the extension UI field.